kmax11/ForecastX/README.md

 ## Notes

-- Uses async/await with a small debounce on search input.
+- Uses async/await with a small debounce on searches and caching to avoid spamming the API.
-- Icons come directly from OpenWeatherMap (`openweathermap.org/img/wn`).
+- Weather codes are mapped to human‑readable descriptions.
-- Tailwind classes power the responsive layout and glassmorphic card styling.
+- Tailwind classes power the responsive layout and card styling.